emberjs/rfcs/text/0000-deprecation-ember-map.md

 # Motivation

-Theseclasses has not been used in Ember itself for a while now.
+These classes have not been used in Ember itself for a while now.
 They have always been private but they are used in a few addons, and in particular Ember Data is using them.

 # Transition Path